 Regardless of the fact that its concept is centred around a showdown of the best of the best, a Super Cup is simply not comparable to a treasured league title conquest or success in the major European competitions.
-It’s indeed, to use a less sarcastic term, a “glorified friendly.”

 It’s the continental equivalent of the Community Shield: a pleasant evening out for supporters and a chance to see some top-tier clubs face-off in a much more relaxed setting.
 Generally, there is a feeling of pre-season for clubs and fans prior to this clash.
 However, it is a major silverware, and the team that wins it undoubtedly feels ecstatic.
 In any case, Super Cup is an important matchup that promises to be an entertaining showdown.

 Now, with Ancelotti’s Los Blancos all set to face Glasner Frankfurt in a clash that is bound to be an intriguing one, FootTheBall ranks the top ten UEFA Super Cup matches of all time.